HTTPArchive/almanac.httparchive.org/src/content/en/2022/structured-data.md

 editors: [JasmineDW]
 translators: []
 cyberandy_bio: Andrea Volpini is the CEO of WordLift, and is currently focusing on the semantic web, SEO and artificial intelligence.
-DataBytzAI_bio: Allen is founder and CTO for 'The DataWorks', delivering AI-driven web-data solutions to top tier organisations worldwide.
+DataBytzAI_bio: Allen is founder and CTO for 'The DataWorks', delivering AI-driven web-data solutions to top tier organizations worldwide.
 His core focus is designing innovative technology solutions at scale, and his primary background is in enterprise systems.
 results: https://docs.google.com/spreadsheets/d/1iRsyYq4TDMpsgeo_uLq-yqBisHviypeKVUMF1pM1fiM/
 featured_quote: While SEO remains a crucial driver for adopting structured data, a growing landscape of use cases is emerging beyond search engines.
 featured_stat_1: 3%